lee1258561/MusicBot/index.md

 ## Natural Language Generation
 ### Model Architecture
 * Seq2seq model
-* Input: mapping semantic frames into a one hot sequence
+* Input: mapping semantic frames into an one hot sequence
 * Output: sentence template we want to generate
 * The model first encode the one hot sequence of the frames, then decoder decode the encoding and output the template of sentence.